-Starting Fall 2018, I will be a Full-Time Renewable Instructor in the Department of English at the University of Alabama, where I will teach American literature and composition.
-My research and teaching interests include twentieth- and twenty-first-century U.S. literature, transnational American studies, and comparative ethnic studies with emphases on Asian American and Latinx literatures, immigrant and refugee narratives, and human rights.
+I’m a full-time Instructor in the Department of English at the University of Alabama, where I teach courses in American literature and composition.
+My research and teaching interests include 20th- and 21st-century American literature, transnational American studies, and comparative ethnic studies with emphases on immigrant and refugee narratives and human rights.

 My work has appeared in Critique: Studies in Contemporary Fiction, Mosaic, and MELUS.
 I earned my PhD in English from the University of Connecticut in May 2018.